jupyterlab/jupyterlab/docs/css.md

 ## CSS variables

 We are using native CSS variables in JupyterLab.
 This is to enable dynamic theming of built-in and third party plugins.
-As of Septmeber 2016, CSS variables are supported in the latest stable versions of all popular browsers, except for IE/Edge.
+As of September 2016, CSS variables are supported in the latest stable versions of all popular browsers, except for IE/Edge.
 If a JupyterLab deployment needs to support these browsers, a server side CSS preprocessor such as Myth or cssnext may be used.